CiscoDevNet/openconfig-getting-started/models/policy/README.md

 ### Caveats
 * When a route policy is defined or modified via the OC-RPOL model, the entire policy must be specified.
 * The BGP implementation in Cisco IOS XR only accepts a single policy at a given attachment point.
 If a configuration specifies a list of policies, the last entry in the list is applied and the other policies are ignored.
 In order to apply multiple policies, the configuration must use a parent policy that groups the other policies.
 That parent policy can then be attached at the desired attachment point.
+* OpenConfig models are not compatible with FlexCLI (apply groups).

 ---